%2F%2Fusers%2F7320e21e-e319-40fb-b40b-f2c7d2739e3d%2Fratecard%2F2.jpg&w=1200&q=75)

-Ready to wet a line on the Mississippi Gulf Coast?
-Captain Hal Lusk and the crew at Jus 1 More Charters have put together the perfect trip for newcomers to saltwater fishing.
-This 5-hour adventure is all about getting you comfortable with the basics while targeting some of the area's most popular inshore species.
-Whether you're a total beginner or just looking to brush up on your skills, you'll find yourself in good hands as you explore the productive waters of the Gulf Coast.
+Ready to wet a line in Mississippi's bountiful waters?
+Captain Hal Lusk and the crew at Jus 1 More Charters have put together the perfect trip for newcomers to the angling scene.
+This 5-hour adventure is all about getting you comfortable with a rod in hand while targeting some of the Gulf Coast's most prized catches.
+Whether you're looking to reel in your first redfish or hoping to outsmart a crafty sea trout, this trip's got you covered.
+Let's dive into what makes this half-day excursion a must-do for fishing rookies and families alike.

 Vehicle Guest Capacity: 4